ibrahim-kocyigit/kocyigit-dsml/01_theory/02_prerequisites/01_algebra/01_variables.md

 # Understanding Variables in Data Science

 A variable is a symbolic name of placeholder that represents a value which can change.
-In data science, variables are used to store data, such as numbers, strings, or even complex data structures like lists or dataframes.
+In data science, variables are used to store data, such as numbers, strings, or even complex data structures like lists or dataframes:

 ```python
 # Example: Storing numerical data in a variable